 Projects were initiated in FYB15 to develop conveyance system models for pipes 10-inches and larger in the W.B.
-Casey and Northeast WRF basins.
+Casey WRF basin.
 The models provide capacity information for dry and wet weather flows and when complete, will be used in conjuction with I/I, SSO, and other data to prioritize and plan for capital projects in the future.
+Capacity assurance modeling for the W.B.
+Casey WRF basin was then completed in early 2017.
+Models for the remainder of the county (Shoal Creek, Northeast, and DeKalb) are planned for completion in FYB19.

-SMP Implementation Look Ahead to FYB16 (May 2016 - April 2017)
+SMP Implementation Look Ahead to FYB19 (May 2019 - April 2020)

-While the previous section described the work initiated and completed in FYB15, this section will list the programs and initiatives planned for during FYB16.
-Exhibit 14 lists the projects planned for in FYB16, based on needs identified in the SMP as well as other projects.
+While the previous section described the work initiated and completed in FYB18, this section will list the programs and initiatives planned for during FYB19.
+Exhibit 15 lists the projects planned for in FYB19, based on needs identified in the SMP as well as other projects.
 A list of the project, budget, and brief description are provided.

-EXHIBIT 14 FYB16 Programs/Initiatives
+EXHIBIT 15 FYB19 Programs/Initiatives

-Programs/Initiatives FYB16 Budget Description Sewer Pipeline Rehab Programs SSES \$1,500,000 Systematic inspection of sewer basins based on priority.
-Criteria considered include inflow/infiltration severity, capacity, etc. Basin Renewal \$2,000,000 Replacement or renewal of gravity sewers, based primarily on the SSES program, and 15 inches or less.
-Large Outfall Renewal \$4,000,000 Replacement or renewal of large gravity sewers greater than 15 inches.
-Flint River Outfall Phase 1b will be constructed in FYB16 and design of Phase 2 will be completed.
-A large part of the Phase 1b budgets was accounted for in FYB15.
-Sewer Force Main Renewal \$1,000,000 Replacement or renewal of pressure sewers Conveyance System Initiatives/Studies Large Outfall Condition Assessment \$250,000 Review of previous condition assessment data and incorporation of that data, capacity model results, and risk for development of an initial renewal and replacement plan for large outfalls.
-Shoal Creek and DeKalb Sewer Model \$250,000 Development of sewer capacity models for all pipes 10-inches or greater in the Shoal Creek and DeKalb Sewer Models.
-Flow monitoring data from previous studies will be utilized for development and calibration.
-Sewer Force Main Assessment \$250,000 Development of a plan for systematic force main assessment that will identify methodology and frequency of inspections that can be used to feed into the force main replacement program.
+Programs/Initiatives FYB19 Budget Description Sewer Pipeline Rehab Programs SSES \$1,000,000 Systematic inspection of sewer basins based on priority.
+Criteria considered include inflow/infiltration severity, capacity, etc. Basin Renewal \$2,500,000 Replacement or renewal of gravity sewers, based primarily on the SSES program, and 15 inches or less.
+Large Outfall Renewal \$46,800,000 Replacement or renewal of large gravity sewers greater than 15 inches.
+Exhibit 13 and 14 list the specific projects that will be initiated.
+The majority of the projects will be supported by the one of two GEFA loans (one existing loan and one additional loan) Conveyance System Initiatives/Studies Sewer Force Main Assessment \$250,000 Development of a plan for systematic force main assessment that will identify methodology and frequency of inspections that can be used to feed into the force main replacement program.

 Water Reclamation Facilities: Current and Future Plans W.B.
-Casey WRF
+Casey WRRF